 Navigating HIPAA compliance application development is a multifaceted journey.
 It’s not just about creating a useful healthcare app, but also ensuring that the way you collect, store, and process PHI adheres to the stringent standards set by HIPAA rules.

-What Does HIPAA Compliance Mean for Healthcare App Developers?
+Essential HIPAA Compliance Standards for Healthcare Apps

 The HIPAA regulations broadly describe three types of data security safeguards: